jason0x43/intern/doc/architecture.md

 ## Runners

-Runners are convenience scripts provided by Intern for running unit and functional tests.
-A runner instantiates an executor, configures it, and starts the testing process.
+A runner is a script that instantiates an executor, configures it, and starts the testing process.

 Intern includes 2 runners: